PISAresearch/pisa/client/README.md

 The PISA contract is currently deployed on Ropsten at 0xA02C7260c0020343040A504Ef24252c120be60b9

-The client library supports **relay** and **event triggered** transactions.
-If no event information is provided when generating an appointment request then a relay transaction will be created.
+The client library supports **relay** and **event triggered** appointments.
+If no event information is provided when generating an appointment request then a relay appointment will be created.
 See http://alpha.pisa.watch:5487/docs.html for more information on individual parameters

 Simple example with ethersjs
 --